← Back to 後漢書

 6

-That summer, on bingzi in the fourth month, he reached Chang’an, worshipped at Gaozu’s temple, and carried out the full round of offerings at eleven Western Han mausolea. 〉The phrase refers to holding a scheduled offering, not ordinary business.〉 〉The Zuozhuan uses the same wording for rites at the dynastic temple.〉 〉The eleven tombs are those of Western Han emperors from Gaozu through Ping, each named with its hill-tomb.〉
+That summer, on bingzi in the fourth month, he reached Chang’an, worshipped at Gaozu’s temple, and carried out the full round of offerings at eleven Western Han mausolea. 〈The phrase refers to holding a scheduled offering, not ordinary business.
+The Zuozhuan says: ‘There was a sacrifice in the Grand Temple.’
+The eleven tombs are those of Western Han emperors from Gaozu through Ping, each named with its hill-tomb.〉

 7